usdoj-crt/beta-ada/_pages/_resources/telehealth-guidance.md

-- A physical therapy practice that uses telehealth to provide remote training sessions to patients may need to provide a sign language interpreter who is qualified to interpret physical therapy instructions and techniques, including using any necessary specialized vocabulary, for a patient who is deaf.25 When an interpreter is necessary, the provider will need to make sure that their telehealth platform allows the interpreter to join the session.{% fn 26 %} The provider may not require patients to bring their own interpreter.{% fn 27 %}
+- A physical therapy practice that uses telehealth to provide remote training sessions to patients may need to provide a sign language interpreter who is qualified to interpret physical therapy instructions and techniques, including using any necessary specialized vocabulary, for a patient who is deaf.{% fn 25 %} When an interpreter is necessary, the provider will need to make sure that their telehealth platform allows the interpreter to join the session.{% fn 26 %} The provider may not require patients to bring their own interpreter.{% fn 27 %}